mosishon/sandsploit/README.md

-You can create a reverse shell with the command "RSMaker" You can also use the tools and exploits we provide
+You can create a reverse shell with the command "RSMaker" You can also use the tools we provide
 <pre>
 [SSF@charon-pc](Sandsploit){None} → use Cracking
 [SSF@AMJ](sandsploit){Cracking} → list